-According to the National Heart, Lung, and Blood Institute (NHLBI), this type of anemia is called "pernicious" because it was once considered a deadly disease.
+This type of anemia is called "pernicious" because it was once considered a deadly disease.
 This was due to the lack of available treatment.
-Today, the disease is relatively easy to treat with B-12 injections or supplements.
+Today, though, the disease is relatively easy to treat with B-12 injections or supplements.
 However, if left untreated, vitamin B-12 deficiency can lead to severe complications.

-The progression of PA is very slow, making it difficult for patients to recognize symptoms because they have grown accustomed to feeling “unwell.”
+The progression of pernicious anemia is slow.
+It may be difficult to recognize the symptoms because you may have become used to not feeling well.

 Commonly overlooked symptoms include:

-- spasticity (stiffness and tightness in the muscles)
+- spasticity, which is stiffness and tightness in the muscles

 - progressive lesions of the spinal cord